Table Of Contents

 That’s why our suggestions on what to do in Lisbon in April will focus on plans that you can enjoy all day long, from morning until night.

-We’ll give you tips on some of the plays showing at our favorite theaters, new restaurants where you can try cuisine from around the world and, of course, plenty of events to take your friends or family to.
+We’ll give you tips on some of the plays showing at our favorite theaters, new restaurants where you can try cuisine from around the world and, of course, plenty of experiences to take your friends or family to.

 Experiences, Attractions and Games

-Lisbon Oceanarium
+Dive into the Lisbon Oceanarium

 Address: Esplanada D. Carlos I (Parque das Nações)